Learn the steps of recruitment

 Are you currently looking for your next career move?
 What’s the best first step after you update and polish your resume and portfolio?
-Many look to recruiting firms since the thought of being one of hundreds applying to a job can be overwhelming and discouraging.
+Many look to recruiting firms since the thought of being one of the hundreds applying to a job can be overwhelming and discouraging.
 A recruiting firm has connections that will help you get connected with a manager who may never see an online application.

 How does the whole process work?
 Here’s a quick guide on how to successfully partner with a Recruiter.

-The Recruiter reaches out to the candidate, or the candidate responds to job posting, contacts the Recruiter via email, or a message on LinkedIn.
+The Recruiter reaches out to the candidate, or the candidate responds to a job posting, contacts the Recruiter via email, or a message on LinkedIn.

 A Recruiter assesses the resume and/or LinkedIn profile (and portfolio if applicable).
 If it looks like it’s a good match, the Recruiter will schedule the initial phone interview.

 The candidate will have an initial screening with the Recruiter to assess skill fit, cultural fit and alignment with career goals.

 If the Recruiter and the candidate determine there is a good match after the interview, the Recruiter will present the candidate with a Right to Represent their client, work on any recommended resume or portfolio updates, and present the candidate’s qualifications to the end client.

 Interview with Hiring Manager scheduled

 When the end client sees the qualifications match their need, an interview will be coordinated through the Recruiter.

 Prep for interview with Hiring Manager/ interview with Hiring Manager